From the April 2018 issue of Acoustic Guitar | BY ADAM PERLMUTTER

 The melody of the tune, notated after the accompaniment part, is fairly straightforward, with notes falling mostly in second position—remember, use your first finger on the second-fret notes, second finger on the third fret, third finger on the fourth fret, etc.

-While the tune is played in the key of D major, note the occasional appearance of the note Cn.
+While the tune is played in the key of D major, note the occasional appearance of the note C natural.
 This gives the tune a modal flavor—specifically, D Mixolydian (D E F# G A B C)—a common melodic source for folk music.
-In this arrangement, whenever the D chord appears, the lack of its third, D#, reinforces the modal quality.
+In this arrangement, whenever the D chord appears, the lack of its third, F#, reinforces the modal quality.

 Another technique that gives the arrangement an old-timey vibe is the slides, like in bars 10, 12, and elsewhere, inspired by fiddle playing.
 The fretted destination note of each slide is followed by an open string at the same pitch—a device that, while easy to play, adds color and texture to the proceedings.